The Best Places To Visit In Autumn

 Relax in the sauna, enjoy mouth-watering Swedish cuisine and choose from a range of activities or opt to hire a car and explore at leisure.

-Price: 3x nights in October are available from £701pp based on return flights from the UK and staying in warm accommodation with breakfast.
+Price: request a tailor made quote for 3 nights in October based on flights from the UK and staying in warm accommodation with breakfast.
 You can choose to upgrade to an Art Suite or Deluxe suite.

 Why not chase the aurora across majestic fjords?